flipperdevices/flipperzero-firmware/applications/examples/example_apps_data/README.md

 # Apps Data folder Example

-This example shows how to use the Apps Data folder to store data that is not part of the app itself, such as user data, configuration files, and so on.
+This example demonstrates how to utilize the Apps Data folder to store data that is not part of the app itself, such as user data, configuration files, and so forth.

 ## What is the Apps Data Folder?

-The Apps Data folder is a folder that is used to store data for external apps that are not part of the main firmware.
-Path to current application folder is related to the `appsid` of the app.
-The `appsid` is used to identify the app in the app store and stored in app manifest, `application.fam` file.
+The **Apps Data** folder is a folder used to store data for external apps that are not part of the main firmware.
+The path to the current application folder is related to the `appsid` of the app.
+The `appsid` is used to identify the app in the app store and is stored in the `application.fam` file.
-Also, Apps Data folder is located only on the external storage, SD card.
+The Apps Data folder is located only on the external storage, the SD card.

 For example, if the `appsid` of the app is `snake_game`, the path to the Apps Data folder will be `/ext/apps_data/snake_game`.